blazium-engine/blazium-docs/getting_started/introduction/learning_new_features.rst

 -----------------------------------

-Teaching programming foundations and how to think like a game developer is beyond the scope of Godot's documentation.
+Teaching programming foundations and how to think like a game developer is beyond the scope of Blazium's documentation.
 If you're new to programming, we recommend two excellent free resources to get you started:

 1. Harvard university offers a free courseware to learn to program, `CS50